 Great heroes seeking treasure or magic power might have good cause to undertake the journey to Krarth.
 Few others would care to do so.
 It is a desolate expanse of tundra-bleak marshland even at the height of summer, ice-locked wastes in winter.
 The people eke out a cheerless existence, surviving on stringy plants and eels and warming themselves by sputtering peat fires.
-When the pack-ice closes like an iron fist around the coast, and bitter winds sweep down from the glaciers in the north, even the massive granite citadels give little shelter from the cold.
+When the pack-ice closes like an iron fist around the coast, and bitter winds sweep down from the glaciers in the north, even the mas-